RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/regards-installation-manual.md

 Afterwards, you will need be prompted to choose the different components you wish to install.

-### Prerequesite
+### Prerequesites
-If you want to install the component with limited access rights (ie `Security Level` to `Enforce`), you need to create users and groupes:
+If you want to install the component with limited access rights (ie `Security Level` to `Enforce`), you need to create users and groups:
 ```shell
 groupadd regards
 groupadd rsins